The goal with debugging is to figure out why the test failed and then once the problem is identified, fixing the problem.

 Our ML will suggest ways to fix the test with a one click fix.
 This can help update the test when the wrong element is selected, when it looks like you may have entered an incorrect password, or to update verifications.

-2. Update Settings
+2. Update Action Flags

-There are times where popups will show up unexpectedly and the user may want an 'optional' action, or perhaps a website changed in one environment and it may result in wanting to 'suppress' an action so that it doesn't run.
+There are times where popups will show up unexpectedly and the user may want an 'optional' action, or perhaps a website changed in one environment and it may result in wanting to 'skip' an action so that it doesn't run.

 3. Update the Executor